Discordant Limpet Shell, Lottia discors

 Discordant Limpet Shell, Lottia discors.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, January 2020.
 Size: 4.1 cm (1.6 inches) x 3.8 cm (1.5 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Discordant Limpet, Lottia discors (Philippi, 1849), is a gastropod mollusk that is a member of the Lottiidae Family of True Limpets.
-They are also known as the Confusing Limpet and in Mexico as the caracol lapa.
-The shells have an oval profile and vary from low to high- arched.
-The exterior of the shell is sculpted with numerous fine radial ribs and the apex is fairly central and often eroded.
-The exterior of the shell is grayish to white and in some specimens the darker rays show through under the eroded apex; the interior is white with blue-gray, brown or greenish staining.
-Discordant Limpet Shells reach a maximum of 5.0 cm (2.0 inches) of length and 4.6 cm (1.8 inches) in height.
+Description: Discordant Limpet shells have an oval profile and vary from low to high-arched.
+The exterior of the shell is sculpted with numerous fine radial ribs.
+The apex is fairly central and often eroded.
+The exterior of the shell is grayish to white and in some specimens the darker rays show through under the eroded apex.
+The interior is white with blue-gray, brown or greenish staining.
+Discordant Limpet Shells reach a maximum of 5.0 cm (2.0 inches) in length and 4.6 cm (1.8 inches) in height.